 AMD accuses Intel of keeping a tight grip on microprocessor supplies and giving preferential treatment to larger, favored customers.

 The lawsuit also accuses Intel executives of threatening to withhold microprocessors from companies that do business with AMD.

 AMD broke Intel’s five-year monopoly on the 386 chip this year by introducing a clone, and Intel quickly sued in federal court, claiming patent infringement on a math coprocessor device on the silicon brain.

 But in that lawsuit - and in a separate action brought by AMD against Intel four years ago - AMD contends that technology-sharing pacts it signed with Intel in 1976 and 1982 allow AMD to use similar chip designs.

-Computer industry executives have long griped about Intel’s influence over the industry because the 386 chip is often in short supply, so favored vendors allegedly get the product first.
+Computer industry executives have long griped about Intel’s influence over the industry because the 386 microprocessor is often in short supply, and Intel is forced to ration the chips.

-Andy Grove, president and chief executive of Intel, which invented the microprocessor, has defended his company’s drive to protect its technology against imitators such as AMD.
+Intel invented the microprocessor and Grove has defended his company’s drive to protect its technology against imitators such as AMD.

 ″If other people want to compete with us they have to compete on their own merits and not (by) siphoning off our invention and knowledge,″ he said in an interview earlier this year.